bolven08/-PROTOTYPE-rtx-remix-plugin/README.md

 # Prototype (2009) — RTX Remix Compatibility Plugin

+> **Note:** The C++ code for this plugin was written using AI (Gemini).
+Reverse engineering of the original game engine, log analysis, testing, and assembly were performed by the author of the repository.

 A custom D3D9 compatibility plugin for **Prototype (2009)** that enables full RTX Remix ray tracing support.
 The game uses the proprietary **Titanium Engine** with non-standard rendering techniques that break Remix's geometry capture and lighting — this plugin intercepts and fixes all of them at runtime.

 ---